davidpetter/security-architecture/README.md

 * Linkability - Abilltiy to link to objects (information) going either from/to the same origin/destination.
 * Identifyability - Ability to ident

+## Threat sources
+Information security is about blocking or reducing damage to confidentiality, integrity, and availability of information and systems.

+Damaged cause from one or more of the threat sources:
+* Hostile cyber or physical attacks
+* Human error
+* Structural failures of organization-controlled resources (e.g., hardware, software, environmental controls)
+* Natural and man-made disasters, accidents, and failures beyond the control of the organization

 ## Application security principles
 * Apply defense in depth
 * Use a positive security model (fail-safe defaults, minimize attack surface)